data1010/data1010.github.io/setup.md

 Download the latest version of Julia from [https://julialang.org/downloads](http://julialang.org/downloads).
 Note that you should use the standard download link you see on that page, rather than JuliaPro or the Conda distribution or whatever.

 Once you've downloaded and installed the Julia application, you'll want to make the `julia` executable visible to your system.
 To do this, follow the platform-specific instructions [here](https://julialang.org/downloads/platform/).
+(For macOS users, there's a chance you might not already have a `/usr/local/bin` directory; if that's the case, then you'll get an error when you run the `ln -s` command suggested on the Julia website.
+If that's the case, do `mkdir -p /usr/local/bin` and then run the `ln -s` command again.)

 ## JupyterLab